 For more information, see Registering Your Vehicles in Utah.

-I need extra time for my safety and emissions inspections.
+I need extra time for my inspections.
 How do I get a temporary permit?

 How do I replace a lost registration, license plate, or decal?

 Registration certificates, license plates, and decals are all easily replaced by visiting your local DMV office.
 No special forms are needed, though a small fee may apply.
 See Replacing Plates, Decals, Registrations, Titles, or Placards for more information.

 I recently changed addresses.
 How do I update the address on my registrations?

 My registration is about to expire.
 Why didn’t I receive a renewal notice?